.st0{fill:#FFFFFF;}

 Get found by last-minute holiday shoppers with 12 easy local search tips you can implement right now on your Google Business Profile.

-Boost your local search rankings with content about your community.
+Boost your local search rankings with local blog content about your community.